 Terapia is a Registered Charity (Charity number 1144041) and as such does not profit from the course fees.
 We make every effort to ensure that the fees correspond to the training cost.

-An initial deposit (non-refundable) will be required to secure your place on the course, after which you have the following options of paying the remaining fees:
+An initial, non-refundable deposit will be required to secure your place on the course, after which you have the following payment options for your fees:

 Monthly standing order (over ten months)